Continue reading for more information!

 We're investigating things like how accurate systems like this can be, and how different types of information can influence the accuracy of the system.
 For example, is analysis of the chat log more or less important than analysis of player-submitted reports?
 Or, the comments included in player-submitted reports?
 Given all the things we record, what data leads to the most accurate decisions?

 In the future, we can use a highly sophisticated system like this to determine which Tribunal cases are "ambiguous" and may need more votes, or which are more clear-cut.
-Alternatively, we could do things like figure out which Tribunal cases are more severe and deserve harsher penalties."
+Alternatively, we could do things like figure out which Tribunal cases are more severe and deserve harsher penalties."and:

 "You're missing a critical difference in what I just posted.